dlu-ch/dlb/doc/faq.rst

 by the tool itself (e.g. the list of include file directly from the compiler), which is much more accurate and also much faster.

-dlb is faster [#speedofscons1]_ and is designed for easy extension.
+dlb is significantly faster and is designed for easy extension.

 Why Python?